Degra02/Movie-Scraper/README.md

 Movie scraping application written in Dart using the Flutter framework.

 ## API
-The application uses [https://www.themoviedb.org/](The Movie Database) API to get the movies data.
+The application uses [The Movie Database](https://www.themoviedb.org) API to get the movies data.